Healthy homes

 TEMPERATURE CONTROL

 Homes that fail to stay warm in winter or adequately cool in summer can significantly impact health.
-Based on reviews of evidence, the World Health Organisation has also identified that cold housing has been linked to increased risks of cardiovascular and respiratory issues.
+Based on evidence reviews, the World Health Organisation has also identified that cold housing has been linked to increased risks of cardiovascular and respiratory issues.
 Research from the University of Melbourne suggests that by far the biggest negative health impact is on the mental health of a person living in a cold home.¹

 By creating well-insulated, draft-free homes, we improve comfort and reduce these health risks.